bower/bower.github.io/index.md

 is_home: true
 ---

-<p class="lead">Web sites are made of lots of things -- frameworks, libraries, assets, utilities, and rainbows.
+<p class="lead">Web sites are made of lots of things &mdash; frameworks, libraries, assets, utilities, and rainbows.
 Bower manages all these things for you.</p>

 Bower works by fetching and installing packages from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
-Packages are kept track in a manifest file, `bower.json`.
+Bower keeps track of these packages in a manifest file, [`bower.json`](creating-packages#bowerjson).
 How you use packages is up to you.
-Bower provides hooks to facilitate using packages in your tools and workflows.
+Bower provides hooks to facilitate using packages in your [tools and workflows](tools).

 ## Install Bower